| Vertisols

 Definition

-a.
+Genesisa.
 Formation of smectite-rich parent material

 b.
 Formation of a vertic horizon

-Characteristics of Vertisols
+Characteristics of Vertisolsa.
+Morphological characteristics

 b.
 Chemical characteristics